The Western Wall (also known as the Wailing Wall, or the Kotel) is one of the last remaining walls of the ancient Jewish Temple in Jerusalem.

 This process was finalized by Herod, who enclosed the Mount with an almost rectangular set of retaining walls, made to support the Temple platform and using extensive substructures and earth fills to give the natural hill a geometrically regular shape.
 On top of this box-like structure, Herod built a vast paved platform that surrounded the Temple.
 Of the four retaining walls, the western one is considered closest to the former Holy of Holies, which makes it the most sacred site recognized by Judaism outside the previous Temple Mount platform.

-Click to watch the 360 virtual tour of HolyLand
+Click to watch the 360 virtual tours of HolyLand